Understanding Piedmont Church Finances

 We hope you find it informative.
 If you have questions, concerns or comments, please call the church office to be directed towards someone who can help you.

-Each fall, contributions in the form of pledges are solicited for the upcoming calendar year.
+Each year, contributions in the form of financial commitments are solicited for the upcoming calendar year.
 Members and friends pledge to give a certain amount.
 Some make periodic payments weekly or monthly, while some make one payment or pledge a smaller amount and make an additional year-end gift.
-Of course, all donations are very welcome, but the receipt of pledges to give a certain amount in the coming year is essential for budget planning.
+Of course, all donations are very welcome, but the receipt of financial commitments to give a certain amount in the coming year is essential for budget planning.
 And of course receipt of the amounts pledged enables our church to pay its bills.

 Other Revenue Sources